Zoom Limit: Maximum Participants, Call Duration

 Group Meetings with Three or More Participants

-• Meeting automatically ends when limit is reached
+• The meeting automatically ends when the limit is reached

 • Participants must rejoin if restarted